-Associate of Science in Welding Technology - Not for Transfer (AS)
+Associate of Science in Welding Technology (AS)

 This degree prepares students for entry-level employment in the field of Welding through the study of fabrication, metal transfer and the use of different shielding gases.
 Students will acquire skills in metallurgy, blueprint design and creation, multi-position metal transfer, well-joint design and application, and basic material science.

 - Adjust, operate and troubleshoot shielded metal arc welding, gas welding, gas tungsten arc welding, oxyfuel welding and cutting apparatuses to industry standards.

 - Choose the correct joint prep process for the weld metal joints and complete that joint prep to industry standards.

 - Perform groove, lap, fillet and seam welds using SMAW, GTAW and OFW apparatuses to industry standards.